-How does the smartphone SIM card nurture networks of belonging and how might these precious networks be materialised?
+How does the smartphone SIM card nurture networks of belonging and how might these networks be valued and materialised?

-Zeena Feldman from the Department of Digital Humanities at King’s and artist/anthropologist Liz Hingley bring together their shared research around digital culture and belonging, in partnership with jewellery designer Sofie Boons and Frank Menger of the Centre for Print Research, University of the West of England.
+Zeena Feldman and Liz Hingley bring together their shared research around digital culture and belonging, in partnership with jewellery designer Sofie Boons and Frank Menger of the Centre for Print Research, University of the West of England.

 Zeena Feldman’s interdisciplinary research examines the relationship between digital technologies and everyday life.
 She has published widely, including on visual culture, the sharing economy, online communities, digital detox and mental health apps.
 She is the editor of Art & the Politics of Visibility(IB Tauris, 2017).

 Liz Hingley is a photographic artist and anthropologist.
 Her inherently collaborative work illuminates the systems of belonging and belief that shape cities around the world.
 Her projects, made in Europe and China, have been published as five monographs, exhibited around the world and received numerous accolades including a Getty Grant.

 The Centre for Print Research (CFPR) is a distinctive centre of research excellence based at the University of the West of England.
 It is a unique, multidisciplinary group that combines knowledge and skills across traditional and digital techniques to reflect, innovate and find creative solutions for the future of print.

 4JET Group, Innovative Laser solutions generously sponsor the project with bespoke glass materials.

 GRAIN Projects commissioned the first chapter of the project and the creation of artworks, which are in the Herbert Museum and Art Gallery collection.

 The SIM Project exhibition, Science Gallery London, 15 September - 31 December